chenzixin/chenzixin.github.com/_posts/2013-03-14-hello-googlegroups-and-goodbye-googlereader.md

 I suspect that it survived for some time after being put into maintenance because they believed it could still be a useful source of content into G+.
 Reader users were always voracious consumers of content, and many of them filtered and shared a great deal of it.

 But after switching the sharing features over to G+ (the so called "share-pocalypse") along with the redesigned UI, my guess is that usage just started to fall - particularly around sharing.
-I know that my sharing basically stopped completely once the redesign happened [3].
+I know that my sharing basically stopped completely once the redesign happened.
 Though Google did ultimately fix a lot of the UI issues, the sharing (and therefore content going into G+) would never recover.

 So with dwindling usefulness to G+, (likely) dwindling or flattening usage due to being in maintenance, and Google's big drive to focus in the last couple of years, what choice was there but to kill the product?